 Animals have the same nerve supply in their mouths as us humans, but the difference is that they hide the pain much better.
-So, don’t be surprised if you fur baby is suffering from a periodontal disease but still eating.
+So, don’t be surprised if your fur baby is suffering from a periodontal disease but still eating.
 Eating is not always a sign that everything is ok.

-– red and swollen gums
+- Red and swollen gums

-– brown or grey teeth
+- Brown or grey teeth

-– bad breath
+- Bad breath

-– bleeding gums
+- Bleeding gums

-– pawing the face or rubbing the mouth against objects
+- Pawing the face or rubbing the mouth against objects

-– reluctance towards hard food or hard toys
+- Reluctance towards hard food or hard toys

 Proper dental hygiene and regular veterinary check-ups can maximize the quality and quantity of your pet’s life.
 Always, when necessary, take your pet for professional dental cleanings.
 These cleanings include scaling and polishing the teeth and are done at your veterinarian under general anesthesia.